VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 #### Downsampling and aggregation via vmalert

+_Please note, [stream aggregation](https://docs.victoriametrics.com/stream-aggregation.html) might be more efficient for cases when downsampling or aggregation need to be applied **before data gets into the TSDB.**_

 `vmalert` can't modify existing data.
 But it can run arbitrary PromQL/MetricsQL queries via [recording rules](#recording-rules) and backfill results to the configured `-remoteWrite.url`.
 This ability allows to aggregate data.
 For example, the following rule will calculate the average value for